-The Governors hereby report a surplus of €8,098,676 for the financial year 2016 (2015: €9,721,878).
-Income generated from applications fees, supervision fees and the Registry of Companies increased by 1% (2015: 6%) this year.
+The Governors hereby report a deficit of €7,756,903 for the financial year 2018 (2017: surplus of €7,570,801).
+Income generated from applications fees, supervision fees and listing fees increased by 2% as compared with 2017 whereas income from the Registry of Companies decreased by 64% due to the demerger of the Registry of Companies with effect from May 2018.
 The increasing level of regulatory activity and participation in European meetings across all areas of supervision, saw an increasing cost base for the operations of the Authority.

-Throughout 2016, the MFSA continued to play a core role in disseminating information to consumers, media and the industry, supporting industry education and training programmes, conducting seminars and meetings on legal, technical and regulatory developments, contributing to the framing of national and EUwide technical policy development and exchanging views and experiences with other national regulatory and supervisory bodies.
+Throughout 2018, the MFSA continued to perform a core role in disseminating information to consumers, media and the industry, supporting industry education and training programmes, conducting seminars and meetings on legal, technical and regulatory developments, contributing to the framing of national and EU-wide technical policy development and exchanging views and experiences with other national regulatory and supervisory bodies.